Big Tech stocks surge ahead of earnings tsunami

-(Reuters) - Apple AAPL.O, Facebook FB.O, Amazon AMZN.O and Alphabet GOOGL.O rallied on Thursday ahead of earnings reports from the group of technology heavyweights that has helped keep Wall Street in positive territory this year, despite the coronavirus pandemic.
+Oct 29 (Reuters) - Apple, Facebook, Amazon and Alphabet rallied on Thursday ahead of earnings reports from the quintet of technology titans that has helped keep Wall Street in positive territory this year, despite the coronavirus pandemic.

-Facebook jumped over 5%, with Apple and Google-parent Alphabet each up nearly 5%, and Amazon adding nearly 3%.
-Those companies' gains ahead of their quarterly results after the bell added a combined $230 billion to their market capitalizations, more than the entire value of Walt Disney DIS.N.
+Facebook jumped over 5%, with Apple and Google-parent Alphabet each rising over 3%, and Amazon adding 1.6%.
+Those companies’ gains ahead of their quarterly results after the bell added a combined $163 billion to their market capitalizations, more than the entire value of McDonald’s Corp.

-Heavyweight U.S. technology companies, also including Zoom Video Communications ZM.O, Nvidia NVDA.O and Microsoft MSFT.O, have grown their businesses and outperformed smaller rivals this year as the pandemic accelerates trends toward online shopping, video streaming and other technologies.
+Heavyweight U.S. technology companies, also including Zoom Video Communications, Nvidia and Microsoft , have grown their businesses and outperformed smaller rivals this year as the pandemic accelerates trends toward online shopping, video streaming and other technologies.

 Rallies in shares of these top-shelf tech companies have led the S&P 500 to record highs, even as the index’s smaller components struggle with a crippled global economy.